Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/bunny-bidding/_index.md

 {{% boardgame-intro heading="" %}}

-A [Easter Eggventures](/easter-eggventures/) game about winning auctions that contain your secret point-scoring egg, and purposely losing all the others.
+An [Easter Eggventures](/easter-eggventures/) game about winning auctions that contain your secret point-scoring egg, and strategically losing all the others.

 {{% /boardgame-intro %}}